Z3Prover/z3/README.md

 `EN: #200`
 `EN: #300`
 `### 0xec49911, quantifier2, Father: #100`
-quantifier1 adds to the egraph the node #100, #200 and #300.
+quantifier1 adds to the egraph the nodes #100, #200 and #300.
 The node #100 is responsible for the instantiation of quantifier2 (because of the match between ENode and Father).
 So, quantifier1 is responsible for the instantiation of quantifier2.
 * (optional) `-tr:bindings` reports the binding associated with each instantiation.
 Example: